-The use of existing components means the Renault Master Z.E. should be reliable
+The use of proven components and technology means the Renault Master E-TECH should be reliable

-The Master Z.E. gets the same safety kit as the diesel van, so there’s a full steel bulkhead for the panel-van versions, three-point seatbelts for all three seats and anti-lock brakes with brake force distribution.
-There’s only one airbag as standard for the driver, though – if you want a passenger airbag, you have to pay extra.
+The Master E-TECH gets the same safety kit as the diesel van, so there’s a full steel bulkhead for the panel-van versions, three-point seatbelts for all three seats and anti-lock brakes with brake force distribution.
+There’s only one airbag as standard, though – if you want a passenger airbag, you have to pay extra.

 Electronic stability control is also standard, and it includes Grip Xtend, which allows you to alter the traction control to get going on slippery surfaces.
 Hill-hold assistance is also included and trailer stability control is also thrown in.
 However, cruise control with a speed limiter is an option.

-As with the Kangoo Z.E., the Master Z.E. comes with a sound generator to help other road users know you’re there.
-The futuristic Z.E.
-Voice works at speeds up to around 20mph, when the general tyre and road noise of the van takes over.
+As with the Kangoo E-TECH, the Master E-TECH comes with a sound generator to help other road users know you’re there.
+This works at speeds up to around 20mph, when general tyre and road noise takes over.

 In This Review

-- 2Range, battery & chargingIts sheer size means the Renault Master Z.E. is compromised in terms of driving range
+- 2Range, battery & chargingIts sheer size means the Renault Master E-TECH is compromised in terms of driving range

-- 5Interior & comfortFunction beats form in the utilitarian Renault Master Z.E. cab
+- 5Interior, dashboard & comfortFunction beats form in the utilitarian Renault Master E-TECH cab

-- 7Reliability & safety - currently readingThe use of existing components means the Renault Master Z.E. should be reliable
+- 7Reliability & safety rating - currently readingThe use of proven components and technology means the Renault Master E-TECH should be reliable